shashanka2a/MonadPay/src/userflow.md

-# MonadVenmo User Flow Documentation
+# monadpay User Flow Documentation

 ## Overview
-MonadVenmo is a social payments PWA built on Monad blockchain with 11 interconnected screens, featuring a comprehensive onboarding system, transaction flows, and account management.
+monadpay is a social payments PWA built on Monad blockchain with 11 interconnected screens, featuring a comprehensive onboarding system, transaction flows, and account management.

 ---